OSU-SRLab/MANTIS/README.md

 Included with MANTIS is a tool, RepeatFinder, for finding microsatellites within a reference genome.
 RepeatFinder is written in C++, and should compile with GCC using the included Makefile on almost any Linux system.

+To compile RepeatFinder, first cd to the `tools` directory, and run `make`.

 RepeatFinder can be run with default parameters by executing:

 ./RepeatFinder -i /path/to/genome.fasta -o /path/to/loci.bed